This article is intended for users who want to gain an understanding of how to use Balance Sheets.

 Prior to creating a Balance Sheet, it is recommended you read Introduction to Balance Sheets to gain introduction level of understanding of concepts in Balance Sheets and initial setup.

 Create A Balance Sheet

-Once you have configured your bank accounts, set up your trading stock control and set up your asset register to produce a balance sheet.
+Once you have configured your bank accounts, setup your trading stock control and setup your asset register you can then produce a balance sheet.

 - Start at the Home Page.

 Below is an example of what a balance sheet looks like in Agrimaster: